BrandonMcInroy/odin-landing-page/README.md

 # odin-landing-page

-A landing page using Flexbox
+This is a landing page using Flexbox.